Red Hen Publications

 And Albus clearly knows about Horcruxes.
 Slughorn states quite clearly in the critical memory, taken back in ’42 or ’43, that Albus was particularly fierce upon the subject.
 Which had already resulted in the subject being banned at Hogwarts — and that was Albus’s doing.
 That statement was made on Dippett’s watch, more than a dozen years before Albus ever became Headmaster.

 Nevertheless: it may have been only Voldemort’s failure to die when he was physically destroyed at Godric’s Hollow which finally convinced Albus that Voldemort must, indeed, have created a Horcrux.
 And that it was only the examination of the Riddle Diary some years later which absolutely confirmed his suspicion that Riddle had created more than one of them.
 He may have already suspected that Riddle had created a Horcrux from the Locket, the Ring, and/or the Cup, even if he didn’t know which one of them the Horcrux was.
-But he hadn’t even a clue about the Diary.
+But he hadn’t a clue about the Diary.
 And if Tom would make a Horcrux out of that, he would certainly have already made another one.
 Ergo; he had to have made more than one of them.

 Not to mention his suspicions regarding the child’s scar.
 He would not have had those suspicions unless he had already concluded that here was at least one Horcrux in play.